dbetchkal/NMSIM-Python/README.md

 >away from sound sources (which may or may not be in motion)<br>
 >and the sound waves eventually arrive at various locations (where an observer may or may not be present)

-Considering the [multiphysics](https://en.wikipedia.org/wiki/Multiphysics) involved - and also considering the RAM-limited era that NMSIM was originally developed in - there are lots of files required to operate the software.
+Considering the [multiphysics](https://en.wikipedia.org/wiki/Multiphysics) involved -- and the RAM-limited era in which NMSIM was originally developed -- there are lots of files required to operate the software.
 This section attempts to provide a brief list of every file type shown in Figure 1.
 Such knowledge is key to scripting in `NMSIM-Python` as well as understanding limitations of the toolkit.

 ### User-Provided Inputs
 -	**NPS Unit Information**: the 4-letter alpha code for the park unit in question can provide a quick reference for looking up larger rasters.
 It also provides a handy lookup for administrative metadata used in automatic labelling/titles/filenames.